Lee Min-sung

-Lee Min-Sung (born 23 June 1973) is a former South Korean football player and coach who currently coaching Jeonnam Dragons FC.
+Lee Min-Sung (born 23 June 1973) is a former South Korean football player and coach who currently coaches the South Korea national under-23 football team.
 He played for Busan I'cons and Pohang Steelers and FC Seoul and also represented South Korea national football team at international level.

 He was a participant at the 1998 FIFA World Cup and at the 2002 FIFA World Cup and especially became well known for scoring the winner against Japan in the 1998 FIFA World Cup qualification.

 Club career

 Lee played domestically for Pusan Daewoo Royals / Busan I'Cons, Sangmu (while on military service), Pohang Steelers, FC Seoul and Yongin City FC.

 International goals

 Results list South Korea's goal tally first.